- How can I apply for housing?

 - Health & wellness counseling

 - One-on-one benefits assistance and monthly benefits workshops

-Please see the monthly Health & Wellness Calendar for more information on health services at DWC.
+Please see the monthly health and wellness calendar in the Day Center for more information on health services at DWC.

 Can you assist me with finding a job?

 DWC provides job training programs for participants, led by volunteers and staff.
 To participate, visit our Day Center and join us at our Employment & Education Orientation on Tuesdays at 9:30am.

 What is a Day Center Orientation, and am I required to attend one?

 We will not turn away a woman in need.
 However, we strongly encourage all of our participants to attend a Day Center Orientation within their first week of receiving services.
 Orientations take place three times per week, and are led by peer leaders (other participants) to acquaint new participants with the breadth of services available at DWC.
 During an Orientation, you will receive a tour of the Center, learn how to access case management and our health clinic, learn how to sign up for Day Center chores, and get to know other women at DWC.

 How do I get bus tokens/Rider Relief?